E 11 road (United Arab Emirates): Dubai-Abu Dhabi Highway

 The Dubai-Abu Dhabi Highway of E 11 links the two largest cities of the United Arab Emirates, Abu Dhabi and Dubai.
-The project was proposed by the Sheikhs of Abu Dhabi and Dubai to Sheikh Zayed.
+The project was first proposed in 1968 by the Sheikhs of Abu Dhabi and Dubai to Sheikh Zayed.
 In 1971, the project was approved and construction began.
 The highway was completed in 1980.
-The highway starts near Maqta Bridge in Abu Dhabi and becomes Sheikh Zayed Road in Dubai.
+The highway starts near Al Maqta' Bridge in Abu Dhabi and becomes Sheikh Zayed Road in Dubai.

 Sheikh Zayed Road

-In Dubai, E 11 is known as "Sheikh Zayed Road" (in Arabic: شارع الشيخ زايد).
+In Dubai, E 11 is known as "Sheikh Zayed Road" (Arabic: شارع الشيخ زايد).
 This road is the main artery of the city.
 The highway runs parallel to the coastline from the Trade Centre Roundabout to the border with the emirate of Abu Dhabi, 55 km away in the area of Jebel Ali.